 Book talks for Martha's Vineyard in the American Revolution:

 Coming in January!
 Take the ferry for a 7 pm live talk at the Museums on the Green, Falmouth!
 Thursday January 6, 2022 In person and LIVE.

 Rotary of Martha's Vineyard book talk on January 26, 2022 at noon.

 Anchors of Edgartown Zoom book talk Friday February 11 at 1 pm.

 We know the struggle General Washington had to win the Revolution.
 We've got the details on how the War unfolded on Martha's Vineyard.
 Learn about the sermons of Chilmark's Jonathan Mayhew against the Stamp Act.
 Discover the clever piloting of Captain Nathan Daggett leading to Cornwallis' surrender in Yorktown.
 Vineyard heroes were in the thick of Revolutionary fervor.
 Read all about it in Martha's Vineyard in the American Revolution, available NOW at Edgartown Books, Bunch of Grapes, Phillips Hardware and firstname.lastname@example.org!
 To order your copy, fill out the form below.
 Do it now, before you forget!

 Below is an woodcut by Dr. Charles Banks.
 It shows the local Sea Coast Defense Company preparing to protect the Vineyard during the Revolutionary War.
 Courtesy of the Martha's Vineyard Museum.

-Fill out and submit this form to request an autographed copy of Martha's Vineyard in the American Revolution as soon as possible.
-I can mail out copies in time for the holidays.
+Fill out and submit this form to request an autographed copy of Martha's Vineyard in the American Revolution.
+I will mail out a copy as soon as I can.